websanco/liferay-learn/docs/dxp-cloud/latest/en/reference/upgrading-to-a-high-availability-subscription.md

 # Upgrading to a High Availability Subscription

-In many cases, the standard subscription plan for Liferay DXP Cloud is already enough to ensure quality performance for a live project.
-However, as your needs change, you may need to upgrade your subscription plan to increase the resources allocated to your environments.
+In many cases, the standard subscription plan for Liferay DXP Cloud is sufficient to ensure quality performance for a live project.
+As your needs change, you may need to upgrade your subscription plan to increase the resources allocated to your environments.

 ![A production environment with a standard DXP Cloud subscription.](./upgrading-to-a-high-availability-subscription/images/01.png)